beccasaurus/aux_codes/README.markdown

 a technique that he liked to use to consolidate similar enumeration-esque database tables.

 Often, applications have enumeration-esque tables that merely store simply key / value pairs, typically a unique ID and a string.
-Take for instance, a 'gender' table:
+Take for instance, a `genders` table:

     [  genders   ]
     [id]    [name]